Shiverdog/DF-Community/README.md

 Contributers are encouraged to update their own contributions as new updates come along.

 ### Version
 DF-Community is currently in Minecraft version 1.17, as that is the version of the DiamondFire's node beta.
-If you are using 1.16, most aspects of the resource pack will work fine.
+If you are using 1.16, the resource pack should work fine.
-DF-Community's update version is 8.1.21 (MM/DD/YY)
+DF-Community's update version is 8.2.21 (MM/DD/YY)
 ### Wiki
 It is recommended to include how to use your contributions in the respository's Wiki page [here](https://github.com/Shiverdog/DF-Community/wiki/).